VaibhavSonone40/VaibhavSonone40/README.md

 - 👋 Hi, I’m Vaibhav Sonone
-- 👀 I’m programing  ...
+- 👀 I’m programmer
-- 🌱 I’m currently react js ...
+- 🌱 I’m currently react js
-- 💞️ I’m looking to collaborate on Web development ...
+- 💞️ I’m looking to collaborate on Web development
 - 📫 How to reach me
-- vaibhavsonone1111@gmail.com  ...
+- vaibhavsonone1111@gmail.com

 <!---
 VaibhavSonone40/VaibhavSonone40 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.